ibm-hyperknowledge/hklib/README.md

 </p>

 A node is the basic unit of information, which represents an entity.
 In this case, both "Salt Diapir" and "Geological Pattern" are concept nodes.
-A node's fragments, that is, segments of a nodes' information are called anchors.
+A node's fragments, that is, segments of a node's information are called anchors.
 Examples of anchors are a region of interest in an image or a clip in a video.
 They act as markers for referencing those portions of data.
 In this example, the only anchor these two nodes have is the one that represents them as a whole.
 However, here is an example of anchors in media (for instance, in a seismic image featuring geological patterns):